 It was a fatal operation.
 There was intense fighting and there were heavy casualties as the Canadians attacked over open, flooded land in the driving rain.
 Booby traps and land mines made advance exceedingly difficult.

 It was nicknamed Black Friday because the Canadian Army’s 5th Infantry Brigade’s Black Watch battalion was nearly wiped out.
 At the end of a day no ground was gained, 38 were wounded and 58 were killed.
 Just one person was wounded on the German side.

-Canadian and German soldiers continued fighting in thick mud, heavy fog and pouring rain.
+Canadian and German soldiers continued fighting in thick mud, heavy fog, and pouring rain.
 The polders around the dikes and dams were flooded.
-The villages and towns were heavily fortified by German defenses.
-The waterlogged, muddy terrain and the tenacity of the Germans made the Battle of the Scheldt very grueling and bloody.
+Meanwhile, the villages and towns were heavily fortified by German defences.
+The waterlogged, muddy terrain and the tenacity of the Germans made the Battle of the Scheldt very gruelling and bloody.

 On October 16, when Woensdrecht and the region were captured and secured, it was the completion of phase three.
-The land link of the German forces between Zuid-Beveland and Walcheren was cut off.
-The Allies now had access to the rest of the province of Zeeland.
+The land link of the German forces between Zuid-Beveland and Walcheren was cut off and the Allies now had access to the rest of the province of Zeeland.

 The island stronghold of Walcheren was attacked from the air, with British Royal Air Force aircraft targeting dikes and flooding the island.
 The flooding hampered German movement, but it also raised the water levels so that the Allies could have deeper water for amphibian operations.

 On the early morning of November 1, Allied commando troops embarked on their amphibian landing crafts in Breskens and crossed the inlet toward Vlissingen.
-For an hour artillery bombardment had been raining down on the port, preceding the task force.
+For an hour artillery bombardments were raining down on the port, preceding the task force.

 Assault on Uncle Beach